changeworld/azure-docs.ja-jp/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

 |9|Ethan|Marketing|400|10000|2

-### MIN と MAX の使用
+### <a name="use-min-and-max"></a>Use MIN and MAX

-次の例では、各行にフィールドを追加し、各部門の最低給与額を示します。
+The following example adds an extra field to each row to show the lowest salary of each department:

     @result =
         SELECT